 Our directors hold office until the next annual meeting of the stockholders and the election and qualification of their successors.
 Officers are elected annually by the Board of Directors and serve at the direction of the Board of Directors.
-The Board of Directors held four meetings in 2011 and three meetings in 2012.
+Each member of the Board of Directors was elected to membership on the Board on November 26, 2013.
+The Board of Directors held thirteen meetings in 2013 and three meetings in 2012.

 James K. Duff resigned from the Board of Directors on February 12, 2013 in conjunction with his retirement.
-A new board member has not yet been identified or elected.
-There are now two vacancies on the board, the first created with the resignation of James Fish in 2010.
+He served as Chairman of the Board until his retirement.

-James K. Duff served as Chairman of the Board in 2012, with Ted R. Sharp serving as Secretary of the Corporation and thereby to the Board of Directors.
+William Orchow served as Chairman of the Board in 2013 after Mr. Duff's retirement, with Ted R. Sharp serving as Secretary of the Corporation and thereby to the Board of Directors.

 Richard R. Walters resigned from the Company as Vice President and Chief Operating Officer effective on January 1, 2011 in conjunction with his retirement.
-He has continued as a director of the Company and remains available to management as a professional geologist on a consulting basis.
+He retired from the Board on April 15, 2013, and remains available to management as a professional geologist on a consulting basis.

-The following table and information that follows sets forth, as of December 31, 2012, the names, and positions of our directors and executive officers:
+The following table and information that follows sets forth, as of December 31, 2013, the names, and positions of our directors and executive officers:

-Name Age Recent Business and Professional Experience David S. Atkinson 43 Mr. Atkinson became a Director of the Company on May 7, 2007.
+Name Age Recent Business and Professional Experience David S. Atkinson 44 Mr. Atkinson became a Director of the Company on May 7, 2007.
 Mr. Atkinson spends about 15 hours a month on matters related to Goldrich.
 He is currently managing FG Investments, a Global Investment Advisor focused on commodities located in the Republic of Mauritius.
 In April 1999, he co-founded Forza Partners, L.P. and currently serves as portfolio manager.
 Forza Partners, L.P. is a hedge fund focused on the precious metals sector.
-In April 1997, he co-founded and, until December 1999, managed Tsunami Partners, L.P., a fund located in Fort Worth, Texas.
+In April 1997, he co- founded and, until December 1999, managed Tsunami Partners, LP, a fund located in Fort Worth, Texas.
 Mr. Atkinson has been an affiliate of the Market Technicians Association (MTA) since March 1994 and received MTA accreditation as a Chartered Market Technician (CMT) in July 2001.
-Mr. Charles C. Bigelow 81 Atkinson received a B.A. in Economics from the University of Texas at Austin.
-Mr. Bigelow has been a director since June 30, 2003.
+Mr. Atkinson received a B.A. in Economics from the University of Texas at Austin.
+Charles C. Bigelow 82 Mr. Bigelow has been a director since June 30, 2003.
 Mr. Bigelow spends approximately 15 hours per month on matters related to Goldrich.
 He is an economic geologist with a degree in geology from Washington State University (1955).
 From 1972 to June 2005, he has served as the president of WGM Inc., a private consulting and project management firm of geologists operating in Alaska.
 During the previous five years, he was also a Director and the President and Chief Executive Officer of Ventures Resource Corporation, a public mineral exploration company listed on the Toronto Ventures Stock Exchange.
 Mr. Bigelow retired in June 2005 and remains retired.